submariner-io/submariner/pkg/cable/wireguard/README.md

 - WireGuard creates a virtual network device that is accessed via netlink.
 It appears like any network device and currently has a hardcoded name `subwg0`.

-- WireGuard identifies peers by their cryptographic public key (no need to exchange shared secrets) -- owner must have the corresponding private key to prove idenity
+- WireGuard identifies peers by their cryptographic public key without the need to exchange shared secrets.
+The owner of the public key must have the corresponding private key to prove identity.

 - The driver creates the key pair and adds the public key to the local endpoint so other clusters can connect.
 Like `ipsec`, the node IP address is used as the endpoint udp address of the WireGuard tunnels.
 A fixed (hardcoded) port is used for all endpoints.